13th Waffen Mountain Division of the SS Handschar (1st Croatian): Division splits

-While 9/28 was fighting near Vukosavci, a number of units, consisting mainly of artillery, were temporarily detached for duty with other formations of Second Panzer Army fighting Soviet troops within the German-occupied territory of Serbia.
+While 9/28 was fighting near Vukosavci, several units, consisting mainly of artillery, were temporarily detached for duty with other formations of the Second Panzer Army fighting Soviet troops within the German-occupied territory of Serbia.
 The division was not re-united until January 1945.

 After a request from Army Group F to Himmler, a decision was made to move IX SS Mountain Corps and the division to perform road and railway security duties near Zagreb.
-This would relieve LXIX Army Corps from those duties so that it could reinforce a defensive line along the Drina facing the advancing Red Army.
+This would relieve the LXIX Army Corps from those duties so that it could reinforce a defensive line along the Drina facing the advancing Red Army.
 The 28th Regiment, I/27 and III/AR 13 were to remain behind at the Brčko bridgehead to keep the Sava river bridge open.
 The heavy desertions from the division were the main reason for the move from north-east Bosnia to northern Croatia, but it made matters worse: the Bosnians were very reluctant to leave Bosnia and the already serious desertion rate became a flood when the move began on 16 October 1944.
 Many took their weapons with them and hundreds joined the Partisans.
 In mid-October, 700 members of the division stationed at Orašje joined the Partisans, and were distributed between the 17th Majevica Brigade and 21st East Bosnian Brigade.

 Operation Herbstlaub

 On 20 October, the Red Army and Partisan forces captured Belgrade and the following day the divisional staff imam, Abdulah Muhasilović, incited a mutiny and led 100 men back to Bosnia.
 Himmler finally agreed to the disarming of the "unreliable" Bosnians under Operation Herbstlaub (Autumn Leaves) on 25 October.
 Between 900 and 1,000 Bosnians in the Brčko bridgehead and over 2,300 in Zagreb were allocated to labour battalions and similar non-combatant auxiliary duties, although the disarming operation was not completed in the Zagreb area until mid-November.
-By the beginning of November the division, which had been ninety five percent non-German in January 1944, became fifty percent German.
+By the beginning of November the division, which had been ninety-five percent non-German in January 1944, became fifty percent German.
 The plans to re-organise the division were abandoned and Sauberzweig was relieved of command.
 In addition, Sauberzweig's IX SS Mountain Corps staff was dissolved and the remnants were placed under the command of LXVIII Army Corps, under which they remained for the rest of the war.